 Cell means coding Because the test statement of proc reg has a more flexible syntax than the contrast statement of proc glm, it's a lot easier if you use cell means dummy variable coding, fit a model with no intercept in proc reg, and use test statements.
-In the following example, the indicator dummy variables are named $\mu_1$ to $\mu{18}$ .
-This choice makes it possible to directly transcribe statements about the population cell means into test statements.
+In the following example, the indicator dummy variables are named μ_1 to μ{18} .
+This choice makes it possible to directly transcribe statements about the population cell means into test statements4.
 I highly recommend it.
-Of course if you really hate Greek letters, you could always name them $m_1$ to $m{18}$ or something.
+Of course if you really hate Greek letters, you could always name them m_1 to m{18} or something.

-&lt;sup>4Here's why it works.
-In test statements, proc reg uses the name of the independent variable to stand for the regression coefficient for that independent variable.
-And with cell means coding, the regression coefficients ( $\beta$ values) are identical to the cell means ( $\mu$ values).
-So if the name of each cell means coding indicator is the same as the $\mu$ for that cell in the first place, you can just directly state the null hypothesis in the test statement.
+4Here's why it works.
+In test statements, proc reg uses the name of the explanatory variable to stand for the regression coefficient for that explanatory variable.
+And with cell means coding, the regression coefficients (β values) are identical to the cell means (μ values).
+So if the name of each cell means coding indicator is the same as the μ for that cell in the first place, you can just directly state the null hypothesis in the test statement.